Stable and unstable capillary-gravity waves: Introduction

 In the latter case of zero resonant frequency, a quartic or sextic polynomial is certainly harder to deal with.
 Nonetheless, since, over the field of reals, polynomials with real coefficients can be factorized as products of irreducible factors with degrees at most two, the real polynomial $\tilde{W}(\tilde{\delta},\gamma,\eps)$ \eqref{weierstrass_wtilde} can be factorized into quadratic and linear factors, making the analysis after accessible.
-Though we do not see, in a moment, how such factorization proposed can be achieved, Berti et al. \cite{Berti2022} \cite{Berti2023} obtained detailed descriptions for the spectra near the origin.
+Though we do not see, in a moment, how such factorization proposed can be achieved, Berti et al. \cite{Berti2022,Berti2023} obtained detailed descriptions for the spectra near the origin.
 Their proofs involve a series of block-diagonalizations that reduce a $4$ by $4$ matrix to two $2$ by $2$ block matrices, whereby a quadratic form is seen.
 Algebraically, the process of block-diagonalizations is equivalent to the factorization as we proposed here.
 Berti et al.'s result \cite[Theorem 1.1]{Berti2023} further implies that, for Stokes waves of finite depth, the potentially unstable roots of the quartic polynomial follow an asymptotic expansion \cite[(5.27)]{HY2023}.
-For non-resonant capillary-gravity waves, we expect the same asymptotic expansion \eqref{def:lambda(gamma,eps)} shall hold and use it to derive index functions \eqref{def:ind_5} \eqref{index_1i}, which gives the same stability diagram as Djordjevic and Redekopp's \cite{djordjevic_redekopp_1977}.
+For non-resonant capillary-gravity waves, we expect the same asymptotic expansion \eqref{def:lambda(gamma,eps)} shall hold and use it to derive index functions \eqref{def:ind_5} \eqref{index_5i}, which yields the same stability diagram as Djordjevic and Redekopp's \cite{djordjevic_redekopp_1977}.
+In fact, recent results of Sun and Wahlen \cite{sun2025} and Hsiao and Maspero \cite{hsiao2025} imply that \eqref{def:lambda(gamma,eps)} holds.
 For resonant Wilton ripples, Trichtchenko, Deconinck, and Wilkening \cite{TDW16} numerically computed the unstable spectra near the origin for some choices of wave parameters.
 It will be very interesting to apply Berti et al.'s methods to understand fully the modulational (in)stability of Wilton ripples.
-Without further justification, we interpret our results in Sections~\ref{low_capillary-gravity} and ~\ref{low_wilton-ripples} as formal ones.
+Without further justification, we interpret our modulational results in Section~\ref{low_wilton-ripples} for resonant Wilton ripples as formal ones.
 Nonetheless, we emphasize our former rigorous treatment for the non-modulational stability near non-zero resonant frequencies for both non-resonant capillary-gravity waves and resonant Wilton ripples.
-To our knowledge, the only other contribution aiming at rigorous analysis of spectral stability away from the origin is made by Noble, Rodrigues, and Sun \cite{Noble_2023} for small-amplitude periodic traveling waves of the electronic Euler-Poisson system and by the use of Krein signature.
+To our knowledge, the only other contributions aiming at rigorous analysis of spectral stability away from the origin is made by Noble, Rodrigues, and Sun \cite{Noble_2023} for small-amplitude periodic traveling waves of the electronic Euler-Poisson system and the more recent ones \cite{berti2024isolamodulationalinstabilitystokes,berti2025}.